DyogenIBENS/FINSURF-model-generation/README.md

-- `FINSURF_model-creation_and_cross-performance.ipynb` contains the figures related to the training of FINSURF models following different sampling-schemes for negative controls, and how this sampling affect cross-performance of the models (supplementary figure 1 and main figure 2a,b)
+- `FINSURF_model-creation_and_cross-performance.ipynb` contains the figures related to the training of FINSURF models following different sampling-schemes for negative controls, and how this sampling affect cross-performance of the models (supplementary figure 1 and main figure 2a,b,c)

 - `FINSURF-adjusted_comparison-methods_kfold_and_genomiser-vs-clinvar.ipynb` contains the figures
-  related to the evaluation of FINSURF-adjusted model on independent datasets of variants, as presented in main figure 2c and supplementary figure 2
+  related to the evaluation of FINSURF-adjusted model on independent datasets of variants, as presented in main figure 2d and supplementary figure 3

-- `models_analysis_HGMD_feature-contribs-profiles-training-set.ipynb` contains the exploration of the positive controls from the training-set of FINSURF-adjusted using the feature-contribution method, that allowed to identified different functional profiles of regulatory variants, as presented in main figure 03 and in supplementary figure 4
+- `models_analysis_HGMD_feature-contribs-profiles-training-set.ipynb` contains the exploration of the positive controls from the training-set of FINSURF-adjusted using the feature-contribution method, that allowed to identified different functional profiles of regulatory variants, as presented in main figure 03 and in supplementary figure 5

-- `non-HGMD-Genomizer_ranks_diseases_visualization.ipynb` shows the results of the application of FINSURF-adjusted in simulated "real-case scenarios", as presented in main figure 4 and supplementary figure 5
+- `non-HGMD-Genomizer_ranks_diseases_visualization.ipynb` shows the results of the application of FINSURF-adjusted in simulated "real-case scenarios", as presented in main figure 4 and supplementary figure 6

+In addition to these notebooks, a notebook named `FINSURF-adjusted_DEMO-COMPLETE_CV_TRAINING_and_functional-profiles-examples` can be found.

+This notebook is a fully executable notebook that enables one to explore the FINSURF-adjusted trained model, its cross-validation results, as well as the method to extract feature contributions from the trained model.

+Besides, the model contains the code and plots associated to the main figure 3c and d where we present two examples of non-coding variants, scored by FINSURF, and for which the functional profiles (combination of feature contributions and scaled features) were extracted.

+To allow the execution of this notebook, we added a `data/` directory, which contain the following folders:

+- `example_functional_profiles/` : all data related to the two example variants.
+- `regulatory_regions/` : the table of FINSURF Regulatory Regions.
+- `trained_model/` : all data related to the training and cross-validation of the model.
+- `variants/` : metadata related to variant annotation.

+Please note that the training data for the FINSURF models is under licensed access.
+We cannot publish the genomic coordinates or identifiers of variants in the database, as this violates the terms of the licensing agreement.
+Hence the data table available only contains an internal ID `row_id` and numeric annotations used by the model.